aralroca/aralroca.com/posts/first-steps-webassembly-rust.md

 wasm-opt = ["-Oz", "--enable-mutable-globals"]
 ```

+- `cdylib` lib for `wasm` final artifacts.
+- [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen) dependency to facilitate high-level interactions between Wasm modules and JavaScript.

-The latest part about `--enable-mutable-globals` in principle in upcoming `wasm-bindgen` releases should not be needed, but for this tutorial it's necessary, otherwise [we can not work with Strings](https://github.com/rustwasm/wasm-pack/issues/886#issuecomment-667669802).
+> **Note**: The latest part about `--enable-mutable-globals` in principle in upcoming `wasm-bindgen` releases should not be needed, but for this tutorial it's necessary, otherwise [we can not work with Strings](https://github.com/rustwasm/wasm-pack/issues/886#issuecomment-667669802).

-> **Note**: WebAssembly only supports the i32, u32, i64 and u64 types.
-So if you want to work with other types, such as String or Objects, you must first encode them.
+WebAssembly only supports the i32, u32, i64 and u64 types.
+So if you want to work with other types, such as String or Objects, you normally must first encode them.
 However, the **wasm-bindgen** does these bindings for us.
 So there's no need to worry about it anymore.

-Let's write our "Hello world" function in `src/lib.rs`:
+That said, let's create our `helloworld` function to return a String in `src/lib.rs`:

 ```rs
 use wasm_bindgen::prelude::*;